Image

 beech f90 1

-The Xingu is similar in appearance to the T-tailed King Air models, all with a T-tail, low wings and two turboprops in the wings.
+The Xingu is similar in appearance to the T-tailed King Air models, all having a T-tail, low wings and two turboprops in the wings.
 Especially the King Air F90 could be a source for confusion as it has about the same size as the Xingu.
 However, cockpit and cabin windows are different and the main landing gears each have two wheels compared with one on the EMB121.

 Piper PA-42 Cheyenne III